Semarxai/semarx-idt-framework/README.md

 ---

-**Semarx Research** | [semarx.com](https://www.semarx.com)fficial framework for the Semarx Information Digital Twin (IDT).
+**Semarx Research** | [semarx.com](https://www.semarx.com) official framework for the Semarx Information Digital Twin (IDT).
 A model-agnostic governance layer that stops agentic drift by measuring the "Bi-Predictability" of every action.